chrislewisdev/home/content/posts/2017-08-20-react-without-npm-babel-webpack.md

 ---
-layout: post
+layout = "post"
-title: React without npm, Babel, or webpack
-description: A look at how to get started using React without all the requirements of package managers and bundlers.
+title = "React without npm, Babel, or webpack" description = "A look at how to get started using React without all the requirements of package managers and bundlers."
 ---

 *This 2017 blog post is a little out of date now, and in fact React now have their own getting started guide that does not require any build tooling: ["Add React to a Website"](https://reactjs.org/docs/add-react-to-a-website.html).
 That said, this post may still be useful for understanding how all these components relate in a React app, so feel free to give it a read anyway ;)*